DanielWillett/StackCleaner/README.md

   // 'Primitive' types will use their aliases.
 For example, 'int' instead of 'Int32'.
     UseTypeAliases = false,

-  // Relative source file path will be included in the source data.
+  // If ColorFormatting is set to 'Html', use css class names (defined as public constants in the StackTraceCleaner class) instead of style tags.
     HtmlUseClassNames = false,

-  // Relative source file path will be included in the source data.
+  // If ColorFormatting is set to 'Html', write an outer <div> with a background color around the output HTML.
     HtmlWriteOuterDiv = false,

   // Types who's methods will be skipped in stack traces.